keghub/lambda-local-runner/README.md

             .RunAsync()
             .Wait();
 ```

+[Here](https://github.com/emgdev/lambda-local-runner/wiki/Tutorial) there is a tutorial that helps you creating your first local runner application.

 ## Optional parameters
 When constructing your runner, you can customize it by providing two optional parameters: the port to bind and the serializer to use.